waddella/tclImageScale/README.md

 The image scaling code is taken from tcl.tk wiki:
 [Image scaling in C](http://wiki.tcl.tk/25685).
-The code works, see the `original`.
+The code works, see the `original` folder.
 The compile instructions are in the `imgscale.c` file.

 I used the `sampleextension` as a base to make a `TEA` package.